akshaykalucha/text_segmentation_and_analysis_OCR/README.md

-# OCR text detection before recognition tool
+# text segmentation and detection tool